Jon Morgan

 In addition, professional LLCs must acquire any relevant business permits from local authorities that deal with issues like payroll taxes and zoning regulations, depending on their line of work.

-Local business licenses can be acquired through simple online application submission.
-This may take about 48 hours maximum to process so long as all necessary information is provided correctly and professionally.
+Local business licenses can be acquired through a simple online application submission.
+This may take about 48 hours to process, as long as all necessary information is provided correctly and professionally.

 You must inquire about the federal, state, and local requirements to obtain licenses.